-The Saigon Central Post Office is one the most beautiful French architectures of Saigon, built in the Indochina time.
-The Saigon Central Post Office has been a witness to the changes of Saigon for over 120 years and has become a valuable masterpiece in the center of Saigon.
-It is not only famous for its gorgeous beauty, but it also serves as the oldest functional government working structure serving many customers every day.
+The Saigon Central Post Office is one of Saigon’s most beautiful French architectural structures, built in Indochina’s time.
+The Saigon Central Post Office has witnessed the changes in Saigon for over 120 years.
+It is not only famous for its gorgeous beauty, but it also serves as the oldest functional government working structure, serving many customers every day.

 The History of the Saigon Central Post Office

-French architect Villedieu and his assistant Foulhoux designed this post office, but other sources are claiming that it was the work of Gustave Eiffel who was famous for the iconic French symbol, the Eiffel Tower.
-The truth is that it was Gustave Eiffel who had designed the first version of the Central Post Office, then, in 1886, the construction was rebuilt by Villedieu.
+French architect Villedieu and his assistant Foulhoux designed this post office.
+Still, other sources claim that it was the work of Gustave Eiffel, who was famous for the iconic French symbol, the Eiffel Tower.
+The truth is that Gustave Eiffel designed the first version, and then, in 1886, Villedieu rebuilt the construction.

 As soon as the French took control of the South of Vietnam, Saigon in particular, they established a telegraph system.
-On January 13th, 1863, the building was first opened to service for the locals, and the post office issued their first stamp.
+On January 13th, 1863, the post office was opened to service the locals, and issued their first stamp.
 In 1864, the Saigon Central Post Office began to gain popularity in the Southern areas.
-From 1886 to 1891, the building was modernized by architect Villedieu, and that is the look of the Saigon Post Office we see today.
+From 1886 to 1891, the building was modernized by architect Villedieu, which is the look of the Saigon Post Office today.

 How to Get to the Saigon Central Post Office

-This Saigon attraction now locates at 2 Cong Xa Paris Street, District 1, Ho Chi Minh City.
+This Saigon attraction is at 2 Cong Xa Paris Street, District 1, Ho Chi Minh City.
 It is near the Notre Dame Cathedral and the Independence Palace, so you can easily visit these French colonial architectures in a day.
 If your hotel or hostel is in District 1, it will be a 20-minute walk to the place.
-Or, you can hail a taxi or bike to get there.
+Or, you can take a taxi or bike to get there.

 Saigon Central Post Office Opening Hours